amallen1/feedback-app/README.md

 ## Welcome! 👋

 This is a full stack solution (MERN) to the [Product feedback app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ![Design preview for the Product feedback app challenge](./preview.jpg)